ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab01.md

 <hr>

 Upload your files to your repo on github using github's web interface.
-(You will need to be on a csil machine and not remotely logged in to do this step)
+(You will need to be on a csil machine and not remotely logged in to do this step (because you need to use a web browser with access to those files).
+Disregard this if you're working on your own machine.)

 ### Calculate the minimum of 4 numbers